 Entrepreneurship is the backbone of our city, and many local businesses are adapting how they engage with the community during these changing times.
 We've gathered a few examples of how you can continue connecting with local businesses, artists, attractions and more.
-Re-post local content to your Instagram story, do some early Christmas shopping online, engage with digital content like live-streams & tutorials, buy gift cards at fitness studios to use later or stop in at newly reopened businesses and make a purchase while following AHS guidelines.
+Re-post local content to your Instagram story, do some early Christmas shopping online, engage with digital content like live-streams & tutorials, or stop in at newly reopened businesses and make a purchase while following AHS guidelines.
 Whatever support looks like to you, we know these businesses will appreciate it.

 Remember to continue practicing safe social distancing and frequent hand washing and following the guidelines put in place to keep everyone safe.

 The Most Edmonton Thing you can Do